sdunbarne/sdunbarne.github.io/MarkovChainBook/markovchainbook.md

 `sdunbarne@gmail.com`

-A book in progress currently presented in PDF format from the LaTeX source compiled with `amsbook.sty`.
-This is a evolving work, and is subject to frequent change and additions.
-Chapters 1-8 and 12 have been edited and revised as of this version.
+This book *Markov Chains: Examples with Theory*, is in progress.
+It is currently presented in PDF format from the LaTeX source compiled with `amsbook.sty`.
+This is an evolving work, subject to frequent change and additions.
+The first part of the book, *Basic Examples and Theory* in Chapters 1-12, has been edited and revised as of this version.
 If you have comments or questions about this book, or if you find errors, please email me.

-Chapters 1-23, as of April 17, 2025.
+Chapters 1-23, as of May 8, 2025.

 ~~~
 <a